Alessandro-Salerno/fresh/README.md

 Currently, `fresh` only has partial support for SalernOS Kernel 0.2.1.

 ## License
-`fresh` is distributed under the MIT license.
-See LICENSE for more details.
+`fresh`, and all other "original" subprojects are distributed under the MIT license.
+See LICENSE for details.

+This repository, however, contains several subprojects which may be redistributions of free and open source software authored by third parties.
+Credit and licenses for these modules are included in the relevant source files.